-Free trade agreements in Asia
+Free Trade Agreements (FTA) in Asia

 regional and extra-regional: